Editorial by Tsui Yong Yong (徐蓉蓉)

 source: 香港杂志的文章 Hong Kong Magazine scan

-Steven and I officially became host –guest; almost 7 years now.
+Steven and my relationship officially became employer–employee - almost 7 years now.
 Many friends at seeing us, one old one young, always together due to work would wonder and ask: “Why quit your job as a journalist to go gallivanting with a young artiste, for what reasons?”

 Journalism, a profession I was in for over a decade; it had fertilized my personal growth.
 My life experiences have all come from it.
 How can I not love it, how can I not be nostalgic for it?

 Year 2002.
-At my journalism job, I was burn out and weary; my health deteriorated day by day, and my physical strength was failing.
-Steven loves the publishing work; he offered me a learning experience; I, of course, would love to have it.
+At my journalistic job, I was burn out and weary; my health deteriorated day by day, and my physical strength failing.
+Steven loves the publishing work.
+He offered me a learning experience.
+I, of course, would love to have it.